SICKAG/sick_scan2/README.md

 Default ip address of scanner is 192.168.0.1.
 In this example we use the ip address 192.168.0.71

 Via the program argument __frame_id the frame of the laserscan messages can be changed.
-Default is "laser".
+Default is "cloud".

 For TiM240:
 ```